8 Most Popular Korean Fashion Trends

 In this outfit, you can see the model wear an oversized chain cargo pant.
 The bottoms are thick, with layers stacking on top of each other for that Korean streetwear look.
 They sit high waisted for more of a feminine silhouette on an otherwise genderless shape and cinche back at the ankles.

 The model is wearing Chardonnay Oversized Cargo Pants.

 While tennis skirts are not new, they continue to play a big part in women’s Korean fashion trends.
 Most popular amongst younger women, this skirt is widely worn during the spring and summer months, though it is especially popular in Korean summer fashion.
 A versatile and feminine piece, the tennis skirt is often seen worn with oversized sweaters or varsity styled vest over fitted tops.
 This youthful fashion choice is a trend that doesn’t seem likely to disappear anytime soon.

-In this first outfit, you can see the model sport a plaid school girl style tennis skirt.
+In this first outfit, you can see the model sport plaid skirts.
 This one in particular features a cheeky leg slit that allows for the short underneath to peek through.
 Styles like these are popularized in KPop fashion, which tend to take existing Korean fashion trends and add a little more of a kick.

 The model is wearing Latte Plaid Slit Skirt.